 Reed valve failure seems to be a common complaint for many of the lower cost, DIY type air compressors on the market.

 I would be hesitant about wire brushing the surfaces due to the potential for damage to the metal, and consequential difficulties in re-sealing.
+If you proceed in so doing, work slowly and carefully so that the metal isn't scratched.

 I would very much be concerned about getting debris into the cylinder.
 Before you cover it with clear plastic or the like, and / or before you reassembled, blow it out with compressed air (difficult when your compressor is disassembled, I know) to ensure that there is no debris in there to possibly scratch the cylinder surface or damage the seals.